 Honda believes that it is the power unit that determines the range and how convenient eVTOL can be for people.
-Infusing its aero engine and F1™ power unit technologies, Honda is developing an innovative hybrid system for eVTOL, to enable long distance inter-city flights.
+Infusing its aero engine and F1™ power unit technologies, Honda is developing an innovative hybrid-electric propulsion system for eVTOL, to enable long distance inter-city flights.
 Honda eVTOL will provide a new value for mobility in the skies.

 Making travel of 400 km (approx. 249 miles) or farther faster and more convenient -